 - After each change to a line item Amount, the Total at the bottom is updated.

-3. Select Previous to go back to the Contacts tab or Next to continue on to the final Status tab.
+3. Click Previous to return to the Contacts tab or click Next to continue on to the final Status tab.

-- A Warning reminds you to save the Permit in order to print it.
+1. A warning reminds you to save the application in order to print it.

-- If no Errors are preventing you from saving the new Application, select the Save button to complete the process.
+2. If no errors are preventing you from saving the new permit application, click the Save button to complete the process.